 - 4 This policy complies with and operates within the relevant City of York Coordinated Admissions Schemes in the City of York Local Authority area.
-The admission authority for these schools is the trust board of the Excel Learning Trust. - This policy applies only to applications for 2025-26 admissions.
-It does not apply to inyear admissions.
+The admission authority for these schools is the Trust Board of Excel Learning Trust. - 5 This policy applies only to applications for 2026-27 admissions.
+It does not apply to in-year admissions.
 In-year admissions are those that are made either during the school year, or for admission into year groups other than the normal year of entry.
-Excel Learning Trust has adopted the City of York in-year admissions policy; more information about the process of in-year admissions can be found here

-- 6 Under the primary, junior and secondary school admission arrangements the allocation of places is based on where the child/parent lives and the preferences of parent/carers. - 7 The admission of children into the Reception year at a primary school is a completely separate process to nursery admissions.
-Attendance at a particular nursery class or early years provider does not give a child any priority within the admissions policy for admission to primary school, even if the school and nursery are located on the same premises or run by the school itself. - 8 Attendance at a particular primary school does not give a child any guaranteed priority for admission to a junior or secondary school, even if both schools are within the Excel Learning Trust, located on the same premises, or run by or share the same leadership or resources. - 9 Advice and information for parent/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in the City of York Guide for Parents which is available at here or upon request from the City of York School Admissions team.
+Excel Learning Trust has adopted the City of York in-year admissions policy; more information about the process of in-year admissions can be found here - 6 Under the primary, junior and secondary school admission arrangements the allocation of places is based on where the child/parent lives and the preferences of parents/carers. - 7 The admission of children into the Reception year at a primary school is a completely separate process to nursery admissions.
+Attendance at a particular nursery class or early years provider does not give a child any priority within the admissions policy for admission to a primary school, even if the school and nursery are located on the same premises or run by the school itself. - 8 Attendance at a particular primary or junior school does not give a child any guaranteed priority for admission to a secondary school, even if both schools are within Excel Learning Trust, located on the same premises, or run by or share the same leadership or resources.

+- 9 Advice and information for parents/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in the City of York Guide for Parents which is available here or upon request from the City of York School Admissions team.
 It is recommended that all applicants consider the information in the Guide for Parents before making an application. - 10 The admission of children with an Education, Health and Care plan are covered by different admission regulations.
 Following negotiation, once a school within Excel Learning Trust has been named, a place will be allocated for these children before considering other applications.

-A Admissions into Reception
+Admissions into Reception

-- 1 Children will normally be admitted into the year group relevant to the child's age and will start full-time in the school year they turn five.
+- 1 Children will normally be admitted into the year group relevant to the child's age and will start full-time in the school year in which they turn five.
 All children will be offered the opportunity of a full time place from September in the year of entry. - 2 This policy includes an option of 'delayed entry'.
-This means that parent/carers may secure a place at a school under the normal admission arrangements but choose to postpone their child's admission to school, as long as their admission is not delayed beyond the point at which they reach compulsory school age.
+This means that parents/carers may secure a place at a school under the normal admission arrangements but choose to postpone their child's admission to school, as long as their admission is not delayed beyond the point at which they reach compulsory school age.
 A child normally reaches compulsory school age at the start of the term following their fifth birthday.
 The table below sets out the position:

-Date of Date of compulsory Latest date child may birth school age start school full-time 1 September 2020 - 31 31 December 2025 The start of the 'Spring' December 2020 term in January 2026 1 January 2021 - 31 March 31 March 2026 The start of the 'Summer' 2021 term in April 2026 1 April 2021 - 31 August 31 August 2026 [The start of the 'Autumn' 2021 term in September 2026
+Date of Date of compulsory Latest date child may birth school age start school full-time 1 September 2021 - 31 31 December 2026 The start of the 'Spring' December 2021 term in January 2027 1 January 2022 - 31 31 March 2027 The start of the 'Summer' March 2022 term in April 2027

+1 April 2022 - 31 August 31 August 2027 The start of the 'Autumn' 2022 term in September 2027